prosimcorp/monitoring-stack/README.md

 ---

-## Full documentation

-You have a simple set of instructions on this [README](docs/README.md) to launch the docs locally

 ## How to collaborate

+1. Open an issue and discuss the problem to find together the best way to solve it
-1. Create a branch and change inside everything you need
+2. Fork the repository, create a branch and change inside everything you need
-2. Launch a cluster pointing monitoring-stack to this repository but to your branch
+3. Launch a cluster pointing monitoring-stack to your repository with the changes
-3. Open a Pull Request to merge your code.
+4. Open a Pull Request to merge your code.
 Don't be dirty with the commits (squash them), be clear with the commit message, etc
+5. Cheers 🎉